Examples of Successful Premises Liability Cases

 Contact a Premises Liability Lawyer with more than 40 Years of Experience and Expertise

 My name is Rivers Morrell, and after 40+ years of experience in accidents and injuries such as premises liability I can tell you that these cases are hard fought by insurance companies.
 I worked for the major insurance carriers for the first 20 years of my career, and I know their tactics in these cases.
 My extensive success at trial and the recognition of the legal industry tell the adjusters and their legal team that I am skilled and will take them to trial to hold them accountable on behalf of my client.
-This is why I am able to achieve the best possible results in your case, and why I invite you to call 949-273-2693 for a free consultation.
+This is why I am able to achieve the best possible results in your case, and why I invite you review the recommendations of our clients and the legal industry and contact us or call (949) 305-1400 for a free consultation.